ParthChandel165/BookCon/README.md

 ## 🌟BookCon🌟

-The MERN Marketplace application will allow users to become sellers, who can manage  shops, and add the products they want to sell in each shop.
-Admin can control functionality of Seller Users who visit MERN Marketplace will be able to search for and browse products they want to buy, and add products to their shopping cart to place an order. we have 3 Order Method.
+BookCon is a multi-vendor platform designed for book enthusiasts, where users can buy and sell books.
+The application allows users to register as sellers, enabling them to create and manage their shops and list books for sale.
+Administrators oversee the platform, ensuring smooth seller activities and maintaining overall functionality.

+Buyers can easily browse or search for books, add them to their shopping carts, and place orders using one of three available payment methods.
+BookCon fosters a seamless and engaging experience, connecting readers, sellers, and administrators in a vibrant book marketplace.
 </div>

 ## HoNOLULU